iloveicedgreentea/GoWatchIt/readme.md

         "preferredAuthor": "aron7awol" || "mobe1969" || "other supported author" || "",
         // slots you want to apply beq configs. minidsp 2x4hd has four PRESET slots.
 Not tested on anything but 2x4hd "slots": [1],
-        // use an IP enabled Denon AVR to get the codec instead of querying plex.
-This might be more reliable
+        // use an IP enabled Denon AVR to get the codec instead of querying plex
+        // requires a madvr envy for now
+        // much slower but more accurate as it will get the actual codec playing
         // will also compare denon and plex to ensure correct codec is playing (sometimes plex will incorrectly transcode.
 Might be a shield bug)
-        // this is in beta.
         "useAVRCodecSearch": false,
         "DenonIP": "",
         "DenonPort": "23",